Stowa: Watch models

 The movements in STOWA's watches are mostly ETA movements with significant decoration and, in the case of the Airman Original, mechanical modifications.
 Since Jörg Schauer owns the DUROWE (Deutsche Uhrenrohwerke) movement brand, it is anticipated that Durowe movements will be used in STOWA watches in the future.

 Distribution

-Since around 2001/02, STOWA has sold the majority of its watches directly to the customer, through its website or from its factory in Engelsbrand.
+Since around 2001/02, STOWA has sold the majority of its watches directly to the customer, through its website or from its factory in Pforzheim.
 STOWA claims this allows them to keep their distribution costs down, thereby keeping prices lower than if their watches were sold through a wholesale & retail network.

-Manufactum stores sell a range of Stowa watches with one model, the Partitio, available exclusively.